 Making the Most of Your College’s Resources September 27, 2013 by Abby Egan Navigating college can be difficult, especially when you’re just starting out.
 Every school runs a little differently but most have many common resources available to all students, new and seasoned.
 In the Residence Halls: Ever wonder who puts those pretty name tags on your door?
 That’s your residence advisor (RA)!
 They’re your immediate resource in the residence halls if you lock yourself out of your room or want to get involved in your building’s community.
 A step up from the RAs are the residence directors (RDs), who are the head honchos of each residence building.
 If your RA doesn’t know the answers to your questions, it’s likely that the RD will.
 Make sure you know these people and how to get in contact with them because they are always available to help.
 In the Classrooms: In your classes, your resources are a little more obvious.
 Your teachers are there to guide you through the courses you’re taking with them but since many professors believe in student independence, sometimes you’ve got to figure it out on your own.
 Connect with your peers to help each other out with homework, group projects and other assignments – it will give you a chance to make new friends and find a study partner for finals as well.
 Some professors have teaching assistants (TAs) who can help you in class or out of class for tutoring if you make appointments with them.
 It’s important to remember that you have connections in every college situation you’re in, even the hardest of classes.
 Outside of the Classrooms: There is an abundance of resources available to students outside of the classroom that are just waiting to be utilized, such as academic advisors, librarians, info booth attendees, peer advisors, tutors, admissions tour guides and even the registrar workers.
 Colleges are full of helpful people who are there to make sure you have the best experience and achieve your goals while you’re enrolled.
 The best part about these resources is that if they can’t help you or answer your questions, then 9 times out of 10 they know who to connect you with so that you can get the help and answers you need.
 Abby Egan is currently a junior at MCLA in the Berkshires of western Massachusetts, where she is an English Communications major with a concentration in writing and a minor in philosophy.
 Abby hopes to find work at a publishing company after college and someday publish some of her own work.
-In her spare time, Abby likes to drink copious amounts of coffee, spend all her money on adorable shoes and blog into the wee hours of the night.College is expensive, Scholarships.com is completely free.
-Pay for your college education with as much free college scholarship money as possible.
-By applying to all the awards you qualify for, you can be sure to not miss a single opportunity in paying for your college expenses - including tuition, fees, room and board.
+In her spare time, Abby likes to drink copious amounts of coffee, spend all her money on adorable shoes and blog into the wee hours of the night.ADVERTISEMENTCollege is expensive.
+Scholarships.com has done the work for you.
+Pay for your college education with free college scholarship money.
 Get matched to college scholarships instantly and start applying today by conducting a free college scholarship search at Scholarships.com.